unalterable/ev-test/readme.md

 ## Back-end Requirements

 Develop a simple rest or graphql api using NodeJS to fetch and create clients.
 The client model should simply store the name, email, createdDate & company fields.
 It's up to you how you decide to store the data on the back-end.
+The data storage should be persitent and scaleable.

 ## Front-end Requirements